emily-yu/hackathon-manager/README.md

 # hackathon-manager
-Procurator is a web application meant to assist evnet organizers while organizing a hackathon, or any other event.
+Procurator is a web application meant to assist event organizers while organizing a hackathon, or any other event.
 It does so by providing a clear representation of all the necessary tasks, in order of date, that the organizing team needs.

 ### Installation
 	git clone https://github.com/emily-yu/hackathon-manager.git